microsoft/windows-ai-studio-templates/mcpServers/typescript-weather/README.md

 - Open terminal and execute `npm install`

-### Debug in Prompt Builder
+### Debug in Agent Builder

 - Open VSCode Debug panel.
-Select `Debug in Prompt Builder`.
+Select `Debug in Agent Builder`.
 Press F5 to start debugging.
-- When Prompt Builder launches, tools will be auto-connected.
+- When Agent Builder launches, tools will be auto-connected.
 - Then you can select model, input prompts, and `Run` to test the model and tools.
 - And ofcourse, you can add breakpoint to the tool implementation code.